Salmonrice/TwitterSentimentAnalysis/README.md

 # Twitter Sentiment Analysis

-see list of modules in `requirements.txt`
+see list of modules in `requirements.txt` with python 3.6.2
 ```
 pip install -r requirements.txt
 ```